 Risk 1: Responsiveness

 When being driven by a plan, the change initiative itself is much less responsive.
 Changing the direction of the change effort itself becomes much more expensive in traditional approaches.
 As the effort continues, it becomes increasingly hard to course-correct as the environment changes or underlying assumptions prove to be invalid.

 By contrast, feedback from experiments drives Lean Change initiatives, with a strong focus on giving those affected a strong voice.
-Lean change agents create fora with a high degree of psychological safety.
 This means people at any level of the hierarchy can feedback and directly influence the next experiments for the team to conduct.

 Crucially, lean change agents design the initiative such that it can be highly responsive to this feedback.
 Using kanban-style flow-based management of the change effort, the team can course-correct easily in response to feedback.

 The second risk of a plan-driven approach relates to Pournelle’s Iron Law of Bureaucracy.
 The law states the following:

 “In any bureaucracy, the people devoted to the bureaucracy itself always get in control and those dedicated to the [authentic] goals have less and less influence…”